So what comes after Always and Forever?

 Ross Butler, “Trevor”

-It’s no Riverdale and Chilling Adventures of Sabrina crossover, but in some ways, this upcoming casting team-up is sort of an antidote.
+It’s not the Riverdale and Chilling Adventures of Sabrina crossover that fans have been aching for.
+But in some ways, this upcoming casting team-up sort of satisfies the craving.
 Ross Butler (To All the Boys’ Trevor and Riverdale’s OG Reggie Mantle) is joining Kiernan Shipka in the drama series Swimming With Sharks.
-According to reports, the Lionsgate production is also enlisting industry heavyweights Donald Sutherland and Diane Kruger for this “contemporary update of George Huang’s 1994 film that both celebrates and skewers the Hollywood studio system.”
+According to reports, the Lionsgate production is also enlisting industry heavyweights Donald Sutherland and Diane Kruger for the “contemporary update of George Huang’s 1994 film that both celebrates and skewers the Hollywood studio system.”

 We’re keeping our eyes peeled for the Swimming With Sharks release date.
 Meanwhile, we know of one Ross Butler project coming to screens very soon: Raya and the Last Dragon premieres March 5th.